merthidayetoglu/MemXCT-CPU/readme.md

 # Dataset
-There are two ways to get the dataset.

-## Option 1
 We provide converted files that are dervied from the Graph Challenge website over a Box.
 This can be downloaded from (Total of ~90GB):
 [BoxFolder](https://uofi.box.com/s/gseet60dz0f939r6n69veggn80i9twwh)